Why is chicago called the windy city?

 Ask HotBot: Where can i watch chicago med?

-Ask HotBot: What is chicago known for?
+Ask HotBot: What time zone is chicago?

 How to cite chicago style?